Does 52-weeks sound a bit long? Don’t worry there’s a 30 day money saving challenge that may be more suitable.

 I love how Suzi uses the jars to show her savings progress, it’s a great visual aid.
 Plus, the actual

-However, the key is you cannot withdraw money from the account during 2018.
+However, the key is you cannot withdraw money from the account during the year.

 The 52-week reverse savings challenge is popular because you get the hardest part out of the way right from the start.
 The amount you save lessens over time making saving easier as time goes on.

-This is a great savings challenge for those with more aggressive savings goals or who have quite a bit to save each month.
-If you follow this for the whole year, you’ll end up with $13,780!
+This is an “extreme” savings challenge for those with more aggressive savings goals or who have quite a bit to save each month.
+If you follow this challenge for the whole year, you’ll end up with $13,780!

 For us saving money is easiest when we plan for it in our monthly budget.
 I have a set amount that is automatically transferred from our banking account directly into my CIT Bank Account.
 This method works really well for us and especially well for some of our larger money goals.
 I’m a firm